Cemetery of Terror

-Cemetery of Terror (Spanish: Cementerio del terror) is a 1985 Mexican slasher film directed by Rubén Galindo Jr. and starring Hugo Stiglitz, Servando Manzetti, Andrés García Jr., María Rebeca, and René Cardona III.
+Cemetery of Terror (Spanish: Cementerio del terror) is a 1985 Mexican supernatural slasher film directed by Rubén Galindo Jr. and starring Hugo Stiglitz, Servando Manzetti, Andrés García Jr., María Rebeca, and René Cardona III.

 Plot

 Medical students Jorge and Oscar trick their friend Pedro, his girlfriend, Lena, and their girlfriends, Olivia and Mariana, into breaking into an abandoned house for a Halloween party.
 Meanwhile, psychiatrist Dr. Cardan is informed that one of his patients, Devlon—a serial killer who was obsessed with Satan—escaped a psychiatric hospital and was killed in the process.
 Cardan, aware of Devlon's power, seeks a judge's clearance to have Devlon's body cremated.

 Jorge and Oscar bring their friends to the large abandoned mansion, which was owned by Devlon prior to his institutionalization.
 The young women, Olivia, Mariana, and Lena, are all angered by this, as each had been lured there under the guise that they would be attending a different type of event.
 In the attic, Jorge finds a book of Satanic incantations belonging to Devlon, and proposes that they steal a corpse and attempt to bring it back from the dead.
 The group break into the university hospital morgue and steal one of the corpses, unaware that it is that of Devlon.
 Cardan arrives at the morgue to have Devlon's corpse cremated, but the youth have already managed to steal it.

 The group bring Devlon's body to a cemetery where Jorge performs a ritual, which frightens all the others, causing them to flee the cemetery and return to the house, unaware that they have resurrected Devlon.
 Back at the house, Mariana is attacked and killed by Devlon on the porch.
 Oscar finds her body outside, and is also attacked and killed.
 Olivia goes to investigate the noise outside and finds Oscar's corpse, causing her to flee into the house in hysterics.
 Devlon proceeds to kill Jorge and disembowel Olivia, before stabbing Lena to death upstairs.
 Pedro witnesses Lena's death through the window from outside, and arms himself with a hatchet, which begins to levitate on its own before bludgeoning him to death.